dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/complex-data-model.md

 You can also use the `Key` attribute if the entity does have its own primary key but you want to name the property something other than classnameID or ID.

-By default EF treats the key as non-database-generated because the column is for an identifying relationship.
+By default, EF treats the key as non-database-generated because the column is for an identifying relationship.

 ### The Instructor navigation property